FILMING LOCATIONS

 The Film Behind the Wish

 Principal photography took place from October through December 2024.
-The production moved at the pace required by a 1 million dollar budget.
+The production moved at the pace required by a $1M budget.
 Curry Barker came from internet comedy, from quick-thinking and efficiency.
 That background shaped how the film came together.

 Rock Burwell composed his feature film debut score.
 The music received praise for amplifying the psychological horror without falling back on jump scares.
 The soundtrack was released May 15, 2026, the same day as the film.